-The standardized mortality ratio is only calculated for a facility if there are at least 3 expected deaths for the time period.
+The SMR is only calculated for a facility if there are at least 3 expected deaths for the time period.

 Number of deaths that would be expected among eligible dialysis patients at the facility during the time period, given the national average mortality rate and the patient mix at the facility.